The book is a deeply personal account of Zaslow’s decision to take her 103-year-old grandmother, Bubbe, out of a nursing facility and into her home.

 Still, not every death or illness belongs at home.
 Sometimes it makes sense to use a nursing facility, especially one that you can visit frequently, and leave the heavier caretaking to professionals.

-DZ: Any words of inspiration for people wanting to write who are feeling blocked by self-doubt?
+DZ: Any words of inspiration for people wanting to do memoir writing who are feeling blocked by self-doubt?

 Self-doubt is one of my demons.
 I sometimes get paralyzed because I think I can’t write well enough.
 I have a hard time completing big projects since I have ADD, and I’m a perfectionist—a lethal combination.